tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/User and Profile management/User-management.md

 ![PrintScreen](/assets/UserManagement/UserManagement_01.png)

-The _**User management**_ module opens, here, you can find a list of the available users along with their status, the accounts they can access, and their profile.
+The _**User management**_ module opens, here, you can find a list of the available users along with their status, the accounts they can access e their profile.

 ![PrintScreen](/assets/UserManagement/UserManagement_02.png)